iamosley/la/README.md

 #### Figure 1.
 ![alt text](https://iamosley.github.io/la/img/da_la_overlap.png "Figure 1.")

-Th red outline is DA 35202296, and the '///' hatched areas are Portuguese speaking areas, and '\\\' hatched areas are Spanish.
-Many of the areas are both including the DA in question.
+The red outline is DA 35202296, and the '///' hatched areas are Portuguese speaking areas, and '\\\\\\' hatched areas are Spanish.
+Many of the areas are both, including the DA in question.
 Given that Portuguese has the highest density, this DA would be hatched '///' in a single-value map.

 Here is the map re-presented with dominant language based on LA density: green showing Portuguese and blue for Spanish.
 (Uncoloured areas have been assigned a language other than Portuguese or Spanish in the complete analysis.)